 It’s rare for me to continue editing a pattern whilst stitching a project.
 It is, after all, the worst time possible to change a cross stitch pattern.
 However, that didn’t stop me with this project!
 I edited it 4 times during stitching.

 I guess we should start back at the beginning.
 I had just finished 4 back to back Pikachu on my animated running Pikachu cross stitch, and I hadn’t got anything to stitch.
 That isn’t a new problem, in fact, I’ve spoken about getting cross stitch inspiration before, but unlike previous times, this was on purpose.
 I know that might sound crazy, but I stitch a lot of different things, from loads of areas, and wanted to go back to basics and see what really excited me.
-From the back of this I came up with a load of big projects, however there was one that I thought would be small.
+From the back of this I came up with a load of big projects, however, there was one that I thought would be small.
 I was wrong.

 I’ve done a lot of interface/computer screen stitches in the past, like my Voyager Star Trek LCARS cross stitch and really wanted to do something similar.
 I had just so happened to see that it was the 10 year anniversary of The Matrix and I remembered one of the best computer screens in cinema history.
 The Matrix code.

-I cut the pattern down, and finished the pattern.
+I cut the pattern down and finished the pattern.

 At this point all seemed good, I picked out 18 count fabric to get nice small letters, and make it fit a rough landscape frame.
-However, when stitching, and rewatching The Matrix, I realised that 90s screens aren’t landscape, they were square.
-So the first cut came in the form of the pattern becoming a lot more square (not perfectly however).
+However, when stitching, and rewatching The Matrix, I realized that 90s screens aren’t landscape, they were square.
+So the first cut came in the form of the pattern becoming a lot more square (not perfectly, however).
 The second change came in the form of an error on my part.
-Instead of the whole height, I missed out two letters (I really should have gridded by cross stitch).
-I cut the pattern down again, followed by a further reduction in width after I realised the pattern wouldn’t be square enough.
+Instead of the whole height, I missed out on two letters (I really should have gridded by cross stitch).
+I cut the pattern down again, followed by a further reduction in width after I realized the pattern wouldn’t be square enough.
 Finally, I cut the last line of code off as I ran out of green DMC 700.